Latrobe station

 Latrobe station is an Amtrak intercity rail station located in Latrobe, Pennsylvania.
 The station is near the center of the city, and is currently served only by Amtrak's Pennsylvanian, which operates once per day in each direction.

-The historic station itself exists, but currently serves as a restaurant.
-There is no ticket office available at the small shelter (complete with bench seats) which serves as the current station.
-Due to the small number of passengers, Latrobe Station is a flag stop.
+The historic station building remains but is used as a restaurant.
+Passenger facilities consist of a small shelter with bench seating.
+Latrobe station operates as a flag stop, where trains stop only on request, due to low ridership.